inspire-group/PatchCleanser/misc/reproducibility.md

 ## Overview

-This document provides detailed guide to reproduce all experimental results in the main body of our PatchCleanser paper.
+This document provides a detailed guide to reproduce all experimental results in the main body of our PatchCleanser paper.

 ## Setup